cherwin/qbe/README.md

 ##### How does this work?

 We use Terraform to create a Virtual Machine in Digital Ocean.
 The VM gets provisioned with NGINX on top of docker via cloud-init.
-You will not be prompted for confirmation to apply the `terraform plan`.

 ---